grey-fish/grey-fish.github.io/Natas/Level10.md

 $ cat \                  # If we put a space after \  , command terminates
 cat: ' ': No such file or directory
 ```
-Takeaway:
+<span id="green">Takeaway:</span>
-  1. We can use `grep` to view content of a file
+    1. We can use `grep` to view the contents of a file
     2. `\` is used in multiline linux commands to split command to next line when command is too long
     3. But if we put a space after `\`, then it terminates the command

 So, Our payload becomes    `"" /etc/natas_webpass/natas11 \`
-<br/>Note: We don't need to add extra space at the end as its added for us when `grep` command is run.
+<br/>Note that we don't need to add extra space at the end as its added for us when `grep` command is run.

-Now, we put our payload in the form and it revelas the password for next Level
+Now, we put our payload in the form and it reveals the password for next Level

 ![Level10 Solution](./images/Level10_solution.png)